Aleman-Z/spikesorting/README.md

 -tetrode.prb [Download here](https://github.com/Aleman-Z/spikesorting/blob/main/tetrode.prb)

+- Don't forget the hpc.xlsx and cortex.xlsx files mentioned above!
+You can omit hpc.xlsx if you are not sorting hippocampal tetrodes.

 5. Group channels by tetrode and save them in a new folder for that tetrode by running  `rearrange_folders.py`.
 ```
 python -m rearrange_folders ‘complete_path_of_folder_with_ephys_data’